flpm/oak/output/lists/subjects.md

     name: about Puzzles
     title: 'Theme: Puzzles'
     subtitle: Books about puzzles and other games
-    description: 'I have 2 books about Puzzles in my bookshelf.
+    description: 'I have 2 books about Puzzles in my personal library.

       ### Titles: